quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part10_Discounting-awa.md

 ---

 #### TD Prediction Overview
 Background context explaining the prediction problem and its relation to Monte Carlo and TD methods.
-The text mentions that both methods update their estimate \( V \) of the value function \( v_\pi \) based on experience following a policy \( \pi \).
+The text mentions that both methods update their estimate $V $ of the value function$v_\pi $ based on experience following a policy$\pi$.
 The key difference lies in when they use the return as an update target.

 :p What is the main distinction between how Monte Carlo and TD methods handle updates?
 ??x
-Monte Carlo methods wait until the end of the episode (when the entire return \( G_t \) is known) to make updates, while TD methods can update estimates immediately after each step using partial information. x??
+Monte Carlo methods wait until the end of the episode (when the entire return $G_t$ is known) to make updates, while TD methods can update estimates immediately after each step using partial information. x??

 ---